 Best Time To See the Northern Lights

-November March are the best months to plan a trip for the Northern Lights.
-However it is possible to spot them outside these months, during September and October, too.
+November – March are the best months to plan a trip for the Northern Lights.
+However it is possible to spot them outside these months, during September and October, too, usually at latitudes closer to the North Pole

 Best Places To See The Northern Lights